roncoa/SimRacingController/docs/wiring.md

 - Check for proper row/column isolation
 - Test each intersection individually
 - Consider pull-downs for outputs (optional)
+- Keep rows and columns perpendicular when possible

 ### Encoders
 - Mount securely to prevent mechanical stress